michaelhenkel/dockstack1/README.md

 Instead of using Dockers virtual switching stack (Linux bridge) OpenVswitch is used.
-The dockstack-server creates network namespaces per container and links a it to an OVS bridge.
+The dockstack-server creates network namespaces per container and links it to an OVS bridge using a pair of veth interfaces.
 All namespace operations are performed using the pyroute2 library.
 Communication between two Docker hosts can be done by linking the OVS of the hosts through VxLAN:

     +-------------------------------------------+ +-------------------------------------------+